tomwatkins1994/personal-site/README.md

 # Personal Site

-This is the repo for my personal site, built using Astro.
+This is the repo for my personal site, built using Astro with Svelte for client side interactivity.
 Still in construction.

 ## 🧞 Commands